JojoVes/CreativeWriting/Dialogue/TTBA.md

-Ash - "What do you want?"
+"What do you want?"

-Brothel Owner - "Oh I want what any woman wants: power."
+"Oh I want what any woman wants: power."

 "And what, pray tell, does that have to do with me?"